Billy McKinney Player Props: Yankees vs. Orioles

-The New York Yankees, including Billy McKinney (.423 slugging percentage in past 10 games, including no homers), battle starting pitcher Tyler Wells and the Baltimore Orioles at Yankee Stadium, Monday at 7:05 PM ET.
+On Wednesday, Billy McKinney (.222 on-base percentage in past 10 games, 51 points below season-long percentage) and the New York Yankees face the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-1) against the Cardinals.
+In his last game he had a hitless showing (0-for-1) against the Cardinals.

 Billy McKinney Game Info & Props vs. the Orioles